[SEO Genre Page] [Hero-Img] Yoga

 Since the term Hatha has been used in both Buddhist and Hindu texts since as far back as the 1st century, there’s some debate as to when Hatha yoga practices first officially began.

 Some say that Hatha yoga was founded in the 15th century, when a number of yogis from the Natha lineage were impatient to start their practice and skipped some of the more existential disciplines of yoga.
-These are known as Yamas and Niyamas and focus on ethical standards, integrity, self-discipline and spiritual observances rather than a physical practice that we’re familiar with today.
-It’s said that as their minds weren’t ready for this level of practice meaning they had to work harder, thus the “stubborn” practice of yoga was born — what we now call Hatha yoga.
+These are known as Yamas and Niyamas and focus on ethical standards, integrity, self-discipline, and spiritual observances rather than a physical practice that we’re familiar with today.
+It’s said that as their minds weren’t ready for this level of practice meaning they had to work harder, thus the “stubborn” practice of yoga was born—what we now call Hatha yoga.

 What does Hatha mean?